yuanbei/Nars-Wiki/Home.md

 OpenNARS is the open source implementation of [NARS](https://cis.temple.edu/~pwang/NARS-Intro.html).
-The reasoner "core" of OpenNARS is licensed under [MIT](https://opensource.org/licenses/MIT).
+The reasoner "core" of OpenNARS is under the [MIT](https://opensource.org/licenses/MIT) license.

 This project attempts to uniformly explain and reproduce many cognitive facilities, including reasoning, learning, planning, etc, so as to provide a _unified theory, model, and system_ for AI as a whole.
 The ultimate goal of this research is to build thinking machines.